 When the tooth has been missing for a long time, the implantologist might have to make an incision in the bone.
 Such a procedure stretches the recovery out.
 If the replaced tooth needs to be extracted, you might get the implant the same day.
 This depends on your individual situation.

-Additionally, if you had bone grafting or sinus lifting before the surgery, an additional period of healing might take up to a year.
+Additionally, if you had bone grafting or sinus lifting before the surgery, an extra period of healing might take up to a year.

 Can you drive home after a dental implant?